 - Dosage: Tea: 1-2 teaspoons dried flowers per 8 oz water just below boiling, steeped 5-10 minutes, up to 3 cups daily.
 NCCIH notes some evidence supporting chamomile’s calming properties.

-- Caution: Avoid if allergic to ragweed or other plants in the daisy (Asteraceae) family.
+- Caution: Avoid if you’re allergic to ragweed or other plants in the daisy (Asteraceae) family.

 Calendula